 SPOILER WARNING: The following article contains massive spoilers about Stephen King's novel, IT, as well as director Andres Muschietti's adaptation.
 If you have not read the book and/or haven't seen the movie, and don't wish to know details of the story, you may want to check out another one of our wonderful articles!

 For years it was said that Stephen King's IT was an unfilmmable novel -- but director Andres Muschietti has proven that idea to be very wrong.
-While it's true that the entire story couldn't be crammed into just one movie, the filmmaker did an impressive job bringing to life half of the epic in his adaptation, and now audiences are hotly anticipating the follow-up, IT: Chapter 2.
+While it's true that the entire story couldn't be crammed into just one movie, the filmmaker did an impressive job bringing to life half of the epic in his adaptation, and now audiences are hotly anticipating the follow-up, IT Chapter Two.
 And that's the project that we're here today to discuss.

-What Is IT: Chapter 2's Release Date?
+What Is IT Chapter Two's Release Date?

-What Will IT: Chapter 2 Be Rated?
+What Will IT Chapter Two Be Rated?

 Andres Muschietti's IT may feature child actors in almost all of the main roles, but the film is hardly made for movie-goers of the stars' age set.
 Unlike the 1990 miniseries that had to be somewhat censored due to network television restrictions, the movie fully leans into the profanity and violence that is featured in the original novel, and the MPAA delivered it an R rating as a result.
-And while we can't say with absolute certainty just yet what the final grade will be on IT: Chapter 2, there is less than a one percent chance that it's anything other than R.
+And, while we can't say with absolute certainty just yet what the final grade will be on IT Chapter Two, there is less than a one percent chance that it's anything other than R.

 The reality is that the MPAA doesn't deliver ratings until a theatrical cut is put together and near ready to go to theaters, so it will be a while before anything is made official.
 That being said, Andres Muschietti was very clear with his intentions to make his version of IT an R-rated adaptation, and there is no reason to believe that there will be a change of heart in that department when the sequel gets made (especially because the R-rating proved to not be an issue when box office figures were collected).

-What Will IT: Chapter 2 Be About?
+What Will IT Chapter Two Be About?

 As alluded to earlier, IT was an adaptation of only half of Stephen King's original novel.
 The book's narrative actually takes place across two different time periods: the late 1950s, when the main characters are children; and the mid-1980s, when the main characters are 40-year-old adults.
-Obviously the first film exclusively focused on the kids (changing the setting to 1989), but IT: Chapter 2 will be centered around the adults and take place in the year 2016.
+Obviously the first film exclusively focused on the kids (changing the setting to 1989), but IT Chapter Two will be centered around the adults and take place in the year 2016.